-In older versions of Outlook, just over half of the Outlook window can be navigation calendars, in Outlook 2007 and 2010, you can use just under half the Outlook window.
+In older versions of Outlook, just over half of the Outlook window can be navigation calendars, in Outlook 2007 and newer, you can use just under half the Outlook window.

 Outlook 2013 is very limited in the number of navigation calendars it can display.
-The To-Do Bar can display very few calendars, but you can display more in the calendar navigation pane.
+The To-Do Bar can display very few calendars, but you can display more of the navigation calendars.

 Planner style HTML calendar

 If you want a planner style calendar, you can use VBA to create an HTML web page.
 The script you need is at Yearly Calendar view for Outlook.
 This script will create a page with one or more months in vertical format, arranged either by days of the week or by day of the month as seen in the screenshots below.
 You can edit the code (it's well marked) to display only all day events, filter by calendars and include items marked private.
 The VBA version was tested in Outlook 2013.
 It should work in all older versions of Outlook.